-AT&T introduces USB modems upgradeable to HSPA Plus and LTEAlex Wagner - Deputy Managing Editor, News Desk
+AT&T introduces USB modems upgradeable to HSPA Plus and LTEAlex Wagner - Editorial Director of News and Content

 AT&T took another step in the move toward 4G by announcing two new USB modems that will work with HSPA+, one of which can be upgraded to work with LTE.
 First up is the AT&T USBConnect Adrenaline, manufactured by LG.
 The Adrenaline will cost $49.99 with a two-year contract and $100 mail-in rebate, will be launching in select markets sometime in 2011, and will be capable of accessing an LTE network after being upgraded by the customer using either AT&T's Communication Manager or AT&T Global Network Clients on a laptop.
 It comes packed with an internal antenna, support for multiple OSes, a built-in GPS, a multi-color LED status indicator, and a micro SD card slot capable of support cards up to 32 GB in size.